imagej/imagej.github.io/_pages/scripting/basics.md

 # Introduction

-ImageJ and Fiji are able to run scripts written in [different languages](/scripting#supported-languages).
-Besides all the differences the approach on how to use the [API of ImageJ](http://javadoc.imagej.net/) is similar for all of them.
+ImageJ is able to run scripts written in [different languages](/scripting#supported-languages).
+Besides all the differences the approach on how to use the [API of ImageJ](http://javadoc.scijava.org/) is similar for all of them.
 This article will introduce the basic concepts and is valid for all scripting languages.

-{% include notice icon="info" content='The examples are written in Groovy, but they are easy to adapt for any other scripting language ImageJ supports.
-For the ImageJ 1.x macro language, refer to the dedicated section in Languages.' %}
+{% include notice icon="info" content='The examples are written in Groovy, which is available with ImageJ2, but not the original ImageJ.
+It should be straightforward to adapt to other scripting languages supported by ImageJ and/or ImageJ2.
+For the ImageJ macro language, refer to the dedicated section in Languages.' %}

 # Importing classes, services and functions

-Using scripting, one can access a huge number of classes and functions available in Fiji.
+Using scripting, one can access the huge number of classes and functions available in both the core program and its extensions.
 The most common ones are provided by the ImageJ and ImageJ2 API.
 To access them, one use classical `import` statements (see below).

-In Fiji, some functionalities are also provided by so-called Services from scijava, which can be accessed using the `#@` notations (also used to collect some input from the user).
-For instance you might come across the `PrefService` responsible for the storage in memory of previously entered values.
+In ImageJ2, some functionalities are also provided by so-called [services from SciJava](/libs/scijava-common), which can be accessed using the `#@` notations (also used to collect some input from the user).
+For instance, you might come across the `PrefService` responsible for the storage in memory of previously entered values.

 ```groovy
 #@ PrefService pref // Importing the prefservice under the variable name pref